josfaber/rigen/README.md

 # RIGEN
 Responsive Images Generator (PHP)

+A script that automatically scales requested image based on the requesting device.
+It's a cookie based solution with a backup that checks the useragent string for "mobile".

 This software is a simplified version of [PHP Adaptive Images (PHP-AI)](https://github.com/MattWilcox/Adaptive-Images) and was created to work with both [Apache](http://www.apache.org) and [NGINX](http://www.nginx.com) in a quick and easy way.

 ## How to